yeyanwang/python-challenge/README.md

   5. The winner of the election based on popular vote

-  The script also print the analysis to the terminal and export a text file with the results.
+  The script also print the analysis to the terminal and export a text file called **election_final.txt** with the results.